abrilcf/mednerf/graf-main/README.md

 ## Train on DRR data

 ### Data
-You can find all DRR on ncc: `/projects/cgw/medical`.
+You can find all DRR & real xrays on ncc: `/projects/cgw/medical`.
 Here is a description of the folders:

 An <em>instance</em> comprehends 72 DRRs (each at 5 degrees) from a 360 degree rotation of a real CT scan.